marius-test/selenium_automation_testing/README.md

 The goal is to fully write automated test cases for the following website https://the-internet.herokuapp.com/.

-This website has almost 44 subpages with almost all of the functionalities found on a modern website.
+This website has 44 subpages with almost all of the functionalities found on a modern website.

 The technology stack used for this project is the following: